rabithole/Robert-Kulp/README.md

 -	Designer: Nelson Porras
 -	Pixel perfect css following a designers design.
 -	Photography is my own.
+##### Integration into React
+-	Adapt css using React's module.css
+-	img files, directory's and routes needed to adjusted to display with a React app.

 ## Triple 'M' Alpaca's